marthebull/exam-2/README.md

 ### Links and resources

 🌐 [Live site at netlify: https://holidaze-exam2-marthebull.netlify.app/](https://holidaze-exam2-marthebull.netlify.app/)
-#### NOTE: For testing the live site you have to register with a @noroff.no or @stud.noroff.no email.

 🎨 [Figma - all design, style guides and prottypes ](https://www.figma.com/file/Ni3F6q6WPG0vyp5yeZKXgS/Holidaze?type=design&node-id=105-9944&t=1n8x341Ph2Ro5c59-0)